<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=6205948&amp;fmt=gif">

 CSRD for Hospitality: What Hotels, Restaurants, and Caterers Must Report in 2025

-The CSRD rollout continues in 2025, and many hospitality businesses are entering the reporting cycle for the first time.
-Large hotel groups, contract caterers, restaurant chains, and suppliers are expected to disclose environmental information in a more structured and transparent way than before.
+The CSRD rollout continues across Europe, and many hospitality businesses are entering the reporting cycle for the first time.
+Large hotel groups, contract caterers, restaurant chains, and suppliers are being asked to disclose environmental information with greater structure and transparency than before.

 • Large hotel groups